coursera-dl/coursera-dl/README.md

     process or text editor you used to copy the cookie.txt probably converted the tabs to spaces.

-* If you've tried recreating your cookies.txt and still have problems, please post an [issue].
+* If you've tried recreating your cookies.txt and still have problems, please post to [issues].

 Contact
 -------
 Post bugs and enhancement requests to [issues].
 Send any other questions or comments to:
 John Lehmann: first last at geemail dotcom or [@jplehmann]